SATYAM-PRATIBHAN/arcmindAI/README.md

 1. Push your code to GitHub
 2. Connect your repository to Vercel
-3. Add environment variables in Vercel dashboard
+3. Add environment variables in Vercel dashboard (see Installation section)
+4. **Important**: Make sure to add the `ENCRYPTION_KEY` environment variable
-4. Deploy
+5. Deploy

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.